ship123456/payment-gateway-documentation/README.md

 - Access to sandbox environment
 - Internet connectivity

+## Environment Support

-## Sandbox Environment
+### Sandbox Environment

-A sandbox environment is available for testing payment integrations without processing real transactions.
+A sandbox environment is available for testing payment flows without processing real transactions.

-- No real funds are transferred.
-- Test API credentials are required.
+- Test transactions do not move real funds.
-- Sandbox data is separate from production data.
+- Sandbox data is isolated from production.
-- Webhook events can be tested safely before deployment.
+- Test API credentials must be used.

+### Production Environment

+Production access requires valid merchant credentials and approved API keys.

 ## Assumptions